Residence Life Policies

 All students who live in residence must sign a Housing Agreement, which specifies the essential contractual obligations of Trinity and the resident.
 A student who does not wish to sign the housing agreement may not live on campus.

-Each Spring, students who wish to live in residence for the following year participate in a Room Lottery to select rooms for the coming academic year.
-Rooms are secured after the University has received a Room deposit of $100.00.
+Each Spring, students who wish to live in residence for the following year participate in a Room Selection Lottery to select rooms for the next academic year.
+Students are eligible to participate in Room Selection Lottery, once they complete registration for the upcoming Fall term, and have been cleared by Enrollment Services.

 Appliances and Other Major Items